BubbleCow/bubblecow-documentation/Editorial/Writers/P/Pawel Guziejko/Coaching Book/Developmental Edit/Edit/Coaching Book - Editors Report - Developmental Editing - BubbleCow.md

 Another critical area for expansion is the discussion on the composition of staff within football academies.
 The book touches on the issue of academies being staffed predominantly by former football players and coaches rather than educators.
 Expanding on this point could shed light on the potential benefits of incorporating more educational professionals into the academy structure.
 This could include exploring how educators, with their understanding of child development and learning processes, could contribute to creating a more holistic and supportive environment for young athletes.

-Development of Training Models:
-Lastly, there's a need for a more in-depth discussion on how training models for young footballers are designed and implemented.
+There's a need for a more in-depth discussion on how training models for young footballers are designed and implemented.
 The book would do well to delve into the process behind creating these models, including the research, philosophies, and methodologies that inform them.
 Understanding the foundation of these training programs could help coaches and academies refine their approaches to be more effective and aligned with the needs of young athletes.
 This section could also examine how training models adapt to changes in the sport, advances in sports science, and the evolving needs of children in different age groups.

 Addressing these areas with more detail and depth would not only enrich the book's content but also provide readers with a comprehensive understanding of the complexities involved in coaching young footballers.
 Expanding on these topics would make the book an even more invaluable resource for those seeking to improve and innovate in the field of youth football coaching.
 ### International Approaches to Recruitment and Training